Japan has traditionally had a high savings ratio, but, in past decade the savings ratio has fallen to be close to European / US levels.

 - Increase in state retirement age to 65

-- Prospects of economic upturn in mid 2000s encouraging higher consumer spending.
+- Prospects of an economic upturn in the mid 2000s encouraging higher consumer spending.

 - Stagnant growth in real incomes for some of this period meant even though savings were falling consumer spending was low.

 For more detail and explanation see this pdf and pdf2

 Predicted Japanese household saving as a percentage of GDP.
 Source: Hoshi and Ito (2012).